KRWG.ORG-The Region's Home Page

 ARMSTRONG: That's a major flaw.

 CHACE: A character flaw and a legal blunder.
 So far, at least one target of Armstrong's legal bullying is planning to sue him back, the Sunday Times of London.
 That could cost Armstrong a million-five.
 Others may follow.
 Forbes has estimated Armstrong's net worth at around $100 million.
 After Oprah, they have some recalculating to do.
 Zoe Chace, NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.